-His current areas of research include the transfer of ideas along the Silk Road and the crusades in the context of world history.
-His research and other academic work in the period 2004-2017 has brought him to China multiple times, where he has studied Buddhist cave art at Dunhuang and remote sites in Inner Mongolia and Manchuria.
-Other world history research has occasioned trips to Taiwan, Morocco, Kenya, Turkey, India, Ethiopia, Vietnam, Thailand, Cambodia, Kazakhstan, Uzbekistan, Turkestan, and Tajikistan.
-Less exotic but no less important academic locales where he has worked recently include a wide variety of European nations.
+His current areas of research include the transfer of ideas along the Silk Road, the crusades in the context of world history, holy war in world history, and the expansion of Latin Christendom, ca. 450-1500.
+His research and other academic work since 2001 brought him to China multiple times, where he studied Buddhist cave art at Dunhuang and remote sites in Inner Mongolia and Manchuria.
+Other world history research occasioned trips to Taiwan, Morocco, Kenya, Tanzania, Singapore, Australia, Turkey, India, Ethiopia, Vietnam, Thailand, Cambodia, Kazakhstan, Uzbekistan, Turkestan, Tajikistan, and Korea.
+Less exotic but no less important academic locales include a wide variety of European nations.
 Despite his preference for the Mediterranean and the lifestyle of la bella Italia, his crusade studies even brought him to Denmark in 2016, where he pursued the trail of the Baltic Crusades.
 A bit of research also enabled him to find good Italian restaurants in Odense and Copenhagen.

-His now-out-of-date Encyclopedia of the Crusades (Greenwood Press, 2003), looks at the classical crusades of the 11th through 13th centuries from the Abbasids to the Zangids.
+His now-out-of-date Encyclopedia of the Crusades (Greenwood Press, 2003) looks at the classical crusades of the 11th through 13th centuries from the Abbasids to the Zangids.
 His favorite entry is “Cannibalism.”
-Despite its age, ask your local library to order a copy so that he can fund future trips abroad.
 The 2nd edition of his weighty Contemporary Sources for the Fourth Crusade (Leiden: Brill) appeared in 2009.
-The question is: Do you really want to know that much about the early thirteenth-century sources for this crusade?
+The question is: Do you really want to know that much about the thirteenth-century Latin sources for this crusade?
 In 2011, the 21-volume ABC-Clio World History Encyclopedia appeared, for which Andrea served as general editor and pinch-hitting author for numerous articles.
 Taking on this burden was an act of enormous hubris and sheer lunacy, but he did so with humility and clear-headedness.
 Currently, the 8th edition of The Human Record: Sources of Global History, 2 vols.
-(Cengage, 2016), is on bookstore shelves.
-This textbook, which he has coauthored with James H. Overfield since 1990, also subvents his travels.
-Shame on those world history instructors who do not adopt it.
+(Cengage, 2016), co-authored with James H. Overfield, is on bookstore shelves.
+Although it is beginning to show its age, there is apparently no plan to produce a ninth edition.
+This is a pity because royalties subvent his travels.

-Andrea also serves as editor for two series published by Hackett Publishing, Co.: The Myths of History Series and Critical Themes in World History.
+Andrea also serves as general editor for two series published by Hackett Publishing, Co.: The Myths of History Series (co-edited with Andrew Holt) and Critical Themes in World History.
 In 2016, he co-edited with Andrew Holt Seven Myths of the Crusades, which served as the initial volume in the Myths of History Series.
 The book’s smarmy Introduction, in which he trashes Terry Jones’ faux-documentary, The Crusades, is totally his doing.
-No blame accrues to his co--editor.
+No blame accrues to Andrew.

 Missing the classroom (but not the reading of student papers), Andrea has offered seminars on the crusades and other topics relating to premodern world history at several universities in China and Turkey, and is ever eager to talk to any group, large or small, about his academic obsessions.
 His heavy Boston accent, however, has led at times to some misunderstandings on the part of his audiences.